-Have you ever received a piece of mail that says, “To Current Resident” or opening a marketing email only to find that your name spelled wrong?
+Have you ever received a piece of mail that says, “To Current Resident” or opened a marketing email only to find that your name is spelled wrong?

 What do you typically do with those kinds of promotions?
 Probably delete them or throw them in the trash, where they belong.

 It’s the same with pitching a reporter.
 When you send a generic email, you’re essentially telling the person reading it that you’ve spent absolutely no time reading their content, you don’t really care what they write about, and that all you want is for them to write a story about you.

 Unfortunately, that’s the route that most people take when they’re pitching.
 They create an email template, change out the name in the beginning and call it a day.